AMH Test: All About Anti-Mullerian Hormone Levels and Normal RangeFertility Treatment

 When to Do the Ovarian Reserve Test?

 Unlike Follicle-stimulating hormone (FSH), AMH does not vary during the menstrual cycle.
 Therefore, you can perform the AMH test anytime in the period cycle.
 Additionally, performing an ovarian reserve test does not require special conditions such as fasting.
 Furthermore, using contraceptive pills does not affect the result of the AMH test.

 A laboratory blood test is done through superficial veins to test the AMH levels.
 AMH test is among the different tests for measuring ovarian reserve.
 The fertility doctor may recommend combining these tests for the final diagnosis.

 What Is a Good AMH Level to Get Pregnant?

-The normal AMH level depends on the age of the patient.
+The normal AMH range highly depends on the age of the patient.
 For example, the range of ovarian reserve that is normal for a 42-year-old woman may be a sign of early ovarian aging (EOA) in a 32-year-old woman.

-The AMH test normal range in women who are under 35 years old are as below:
+The AMH test normal range in women who are under 35 years old is as below:

 AMH Test Interpretation

 more than 4 ng/mL